 Never mind the hunger, cooking the dishes was a sheer joy.
 Adding the colourful ingredients to a pot, mixing them with coconut milk, spices and palm sugar and making them into a Thai fusion was an incredible experience.

 We really enjoyed it and were really proud of each dish.
-My Thai green curry tasted completely different from the curry I used to make at home back in London, from the ready made shop-brought paste.
+My Thai green curry tasted completely different from the curry I used to make at home back in London, from the ready made shop-bought paste.

 Another great bit in this cooking class was learning the process of making sweet sticky rice, my favourite dessert.
 The fun part was going to the garden and cutting a giant palm tree leaf for wrapping up my sweet treats.